What is terroir and does it matter?

 Humans are key to terroir

 However, there is another vital aspect of terroir.
 Humans are the key because wine does not make itself.
 Great wine is made in the vineyard.
-Vine density, trellising, rootstocks, clones, and pruning methods are influential, as are the winery processes used.
-In the right hands, Man acts as the catalyst for nature, with the potential to create a wine that’s a signature of the land that birthed it.
+The vine variety and planting density, trellising, rootstocks, clones, and pruning methods are influential, as are the winery processes used.
+In the right hands, Man acts as the catalyst for nature, with the potential to create a wine that becomes a signature of the land that birthed it.

 It’s when humans modify nature’s gifts that wine becomes a mere beverage that could come from anywhere.
 Such wine may taste good but it’s artifice; it’s potential to show terroir obliterated.
 Usually, this is because of industrial viticulture, the use of chemicals, or over manipulation in the winery.
 Hence, terroir is also a philosophy based on Man’s attitudes and actions.